bmtg/PlaceLockerSE/README.md

-Place Locker (SE version) BETA documentation developed by vtpearce and bmtg comments for this version to: bmtg
+Place Locker (SE version) BETA documentation;
+developed by vtpearce and bmtg;
+comments for this version to: bmtg